 Which Charleston plantations offer places to eat on site?

 Four of the plantations offer food on site.
 Magnolia Plantation and Drayton Hall both have casual on-site cafes where you can get sandwiches and hot food.

 Boone Hall has a small cafe with sandwiches, snacks, ice cream, and drinks.
 There is also a cafe at Boone Farms Market located a 5 minute drive away which has more hot food and meal options.

 Middleton Place Plantation has both a casual cafe and more formal sit-down restaurant.
 The casual garden cafe offers sandwiches, snacks, and ice cream.
 The Middleton Place restaurant serves seasonal, local Lowcountry cuisine.
 Reservations are recommended for dinner.

-Neither McLeod Plantation or Charleston Tea Plantation offer food, although Charleston offers free tea tastings and both sell snacks in their respective gift shops.
+Neither McLeod Plantation or Charleston Tea Garden offer food, although Charleston offers free tea tastings and both sell snacks in their respective gift shops.

 Which plantations in Charleston offer overnight accommodation?